jamescadigan97/snowfall/README.md

 For people are that EPIC and IKON passholders.
 ![ScreenShot](/Screenshots/epic.png)

+I started collecting data starting December 26th, 2020 to the present day.
+Some of the smaller mountains were orginially not on that list; however I updated it on January 10th to include every mountain availible to ski on the EPIC and IKON pass.
 Right now it is just a SQL database, but I hope to launch user-friendly page that will be available to the public soon.